-It was noted that concerns had been raised by town centre businesses, the public, Ward Members, partners, public forums, the Town Centre Partnerships and others in respect of anti-social behaviour in Rotherham town centre.
+It was noted that concerns had been raised by town centre businesses, the public, ward Members, partners, public forums, the Town Centre Partnerships and others in respect of anti-social behaviour in Rotherham town centre.
 The identified issues related to persistent street drinking, littering, dogs running free (unleashed), people sleeping rough, rowdy and inconsiderate behaviour and drug related issues.

-Section 59 of the Anti-Social Behaviour, Crime and Policing Act 2014 enabled local authorities to address issues of anti-social behaviour in public spaces by the use of a PSPO.
-It was noted that the proposal for the town centre served to target individuals and groups that had consistently behaved badly.
+Section 59 of the Anti-Social Behaviour, Crime and Policing Act 2014 enables local authorities to address issues of anti-social behaviour in public spaces by the use of a PSPO.
+It was noted that the proposal for the town centre served to target individuals and groups that have consistently behaved badly.
 In order to introduce the PSPO, two conditions would need to be met:-

-- that activity within a public place within the Council's area had had a detrimental effect on the quality of life of those in the locality, or it was likely that activities would be carried on in a public place within that area and that they would have such an effect; and - that the effect, or likely effect, of the activities is, or was likely to be, of a persistent or continuing nature, is, or was likely to be, such as to make the activities unreasonable, and justified the restrictions imposed by the notice.
+- that activity within a public place within the Council's area have had a detrimental effect on the quality of life of those in the locality, or it is likely that activities will be carried on in a public place within that area and that they will have such an effect; and - that the effect, or likely effect, of the activities is, or is likely to be, of a persistent or continuing nature, is, or is likely to be, such as to make the activities unreasonable, and justifies the restrictions imposed by the notice.

-Consultation would take place on the proposed Order containing the following proposed prohibitions:-
+Consultation would take place on the proposed order containing the following proposed prohibitions:-